Sp0601/Highway_go_Kart/README.md

-# Highway_go_Kart
+# The Ultimate (Car) Radio
-A go kart made for the ysws program "Highway to Undercity"
+A radio made for the ysws program "Highway to Undercity".